netdata/blog/blog/2023-02-22-monitor-any-sql-metrics-with-netdata/index.md

                  );
 ```

+Here is a screenshot of how this might look.

 ![pandas-conf](./img/pandas-conf.png)

-To confirm the Pandas collector is working we can run it in debug mode:
+To confirm the Pandas collector is working we can run it in [debug mode](https://learn.netdata.cloud/docs/agent/collectors/python.d.plugin#how-to-debug-a-python-module):

 ```bash
 # become the netdata user